Samuelson reaches 2,000 points as UConn beats South Florida

 A third-quarter steal by Christyn Williams led to a fast-break layup from Samuelson, which put her over 2,000 points and gave UConn a 44-24 lead.

+“We knew that we were going to get another chance at some point during the game to kind of fix what we started and that’s what we did when we got back in there,” Samuelson said.

-USF is 0-27 against UConn, going back to its days in the Big East.
+USF is 0-27 against UConn, going back to when both teams were in the Big East.
 The Bulls are far from alone.
 UConn is 104-0 against the rest of the American Athletic Conference since its formation in 2013, including 89-0 in the regular season.

 BIG PICTURE

 The Bulls, who have lost three players for the season with injuries, dressed just eight players for the game.
 Senior Laura Ferreira, who had been scoring just under 16 points, missed her second straight game and is listed as out indefinitely with an undisclosed illness.
+Fernandez declined to give any update on her status after the game.

-UConn: Samuelson joins Maya Moore, Breanna Stewart, Tina Charles, Kaleena Mosqueda-Lewis, Nykesha Sales, Kerry Bascom, Diana Taurasi, Kara Wolters and Rebecca Lobo with at least 2,000 points.
+UConn: Samuelson joined Maya Moore, Breanna Stewart, Tina Charles, Kaleena Mosqueda-Lewis, Nykesha Sales, Kerry Bascom, Diana Taurasi, Kara Wolters and Rebecca Lobo in the 2,000-point club.

 UP NEXT